Skip to main content

 ➤ Support for Dependent Care

-In support of broader and equitable participation in the writing retreat, we are offering financial assistance to those with dependent care responsibilities who need to pay for caregiving services in order to participate.
-The amount provided will be determined based on need and the availability of funds.
-Please note whether you will need financial assistance on your application.
+In support of broader and equitable participation in the writing retreat, we are offering financial assistance to those with dependent care responsibilities who would need to pay for caregiving services in order to participate.
+The maximum support is $200.

 Faculty Affinity Groups